omarreis/vsop2013/README.md

 * Delphi application "PlanetFun" ( a 3d solar system simulation with augmented reality - The app is available on iOS Appstore and Android Google Play ).
 * Hipparchus 150 star position calculations ( 150 brightest stars )
 * VSOP87 planet position theory - Another planet theory, with smaller data footprint.
-* Moon position calculations ( adapted from TMoon component, by Andreas Hörstemeier )
+* Moon position calculations ( ELP2000.
+Code was adapted from TMoon component by Andreas Hörstemeier )

-# VSOP2013 for Delphi
+# VSOP 2013

 VSOP 2013 (Variations Séculaires des Orbites Planétaires) is a high precision planetary position model by G. FRANCOU & J.-L. SIMON - may 2013 )
 This repo contains a Delphi Pascal port of original Fortran code by the theory authors.